 Then everything changed.
 Freewheeling playboy Dr. Jerry Buss bought the team and drafted Earvin “Magic” Johnson from Michigan State.
-The 19-year-old Magic—a brilliant passer with an irrepressible smile—arrived in sunny, laid-back Los Angeles with a promise to revive the flagging prospects of Hollywood’s team.
+The 19-year-old Magic — a brilliant passer with an irrepressible smile — arrived in sunny, laid-back Los Angeles with a promise to revive the flagging prospects of Hollywood’s team.
+Winning Time Lakers Max has shown itself to be a fan favorite and will continue to be one of the standout series depicting both NBA legends and sports superstars.
+Catch Magic and the Lakers show on Max.

 HBO’s new series Winning Time: The Rise Of The Lakers Dynasty chronicles the Lakers legendary rise from troubled franchise to rejuvenated dynasty during the Magic Johnson years of the 1980s.
 Based on Jeff Pearlman’s book, Showtime: Magic, Kareem, Riley, and the Los Angeles Lakers, and executive produced by Adam McKay (Succession, Anchorman), the series captures the fun and excitement of a reborn dynasty in the City of Angels.